Prohibition of Discrimination UPPS No. 04.04.46

-Chapter 21, Texas Labor Code requires all full-time employees to receive supplemental training biennially.
+Chapter 21, Texas Labor Code, requires all full-time employees to receive supplemental training biennially.
 While not required by law, part-time employees may attend the training.
-Following the training, employees will sign a statement of verification form that the Office of Human Resources will place in their personnel files.
+Following the training, an electronic record will be kept to verify completion.

-08.02† Deans and heads of administrative units should discuss this policy and issues of harassment and discrimination at meetings of faculty, staff, graduate research assistants, and teaching assistants at least once each year.
+08.02 Deans and heads of administrative units should discuss this policy and issues of discrimination at meetings of faculty, staff, graduate student employees, and teaching assistants at least once each year.

-08.03† The CDO will discuss this policy in orientation programs for new faculty and staff employees within 30 work days of employment as mandated by Texas Law.
+08.03 The CDO will discuss this policy in orientation programs for new faculty and staff employees within 30 calendar days of employment as mandated by Texas Law.

-08.04† The CDO will provide training programs for persons who advise and counsel students or respond to crisis situations.
-These programs will include information about harassment and discrimination (definitions, informal counseling, and formal report procedures).
+08.04 The CDO will provide training programs for persons who advise and counsel students or respond to crisis situations.
+These programs will include information about discrimination (definitions, informal counseling, and formal report procedures).

-08.05† The dean of Students, the dean of University College and the dean of the Graduate College will collaborate with the Office of Equity and Access to provide discrimination and harassment awareness and educational programs for students.
+08.05 The dean of Students, the dean of University College and the dean of the Graduate College will collaborate with the Office of Equity and Access to provide discrimination awareness and educational programs for students.
 While the university should direct this educational program toward new undergraduate and graduate students, it should not restrict it to them.

 a. for faculty or staff, disciplinary action up to and including termination of employment;